Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 5. Monica Geller-Bing (Courteney Cox)

 Monica is known for talking abnormally loud, and is very high-strung.
-She is detail-orientated and extremely conscientious, and puts 100% into everything she does.
-Her neuroses are what makes her character so great, and her extreme competitive nature and can-do attitude is endearing and fun for audiences.
+She is detail-orientated and extremely conscientious and puts 100% into everything she does.
+Her neuroses are what make her character so great, and her extreme competitive nature and can-do attitude are endearing and fun for audiences.

 Best Quote: "I know!"